+Arthritis in Dogs?
 If you think arthritis, that debilitating disease characterized by chronic pain in the joints, only occurs in humans, think again.
 The disease can also occur in dogs.
-In fact, arthritis in dogs is a fairly common pet disorder.
+In fact, arthritis is a fairly common pet disorder.

-But no matter the cause of arthritis in dogs, one thing is certain: it causes your beloved pet to suffer heedlessly under chronic pain and stiffness, leading to immobility and sometimes even permanent disability.
+But no matter the cause of arthritis, one thing is certain.
+It causes your beloved pet to suffer heedlessly under chronic pain and stiffness, leading to immobility and sometimes even permanent disability.

 How do you stop it?